bpb54321/text-summarizer/README.md

 # Text Summarizer

 A simple application that uses a GAI service (currently Google Gemini) to summarize text.
-Based on the Scrimba course (Intro to Claude)[https://v2.scrimba.com/claude-ai-c09gsmkso3/~0xf2].
+Based on the Scrimba course [Intro to Claude](https://v2.scrimba.com/claude-ai-c09gsmkso3/~0xf2).
 Ironically, Claude no longer offers a free tier for its API, which is why the application uses Google Gemini.

 ## Running the application